-“According to War Department records you have been designated as the emergency addressee of Sgt.
-Delmon R. Bushaw who according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.
+According to War Department records, you have been designated as the emergency addressee if Sergeant Delmon R. Bushaw, 20,645, 202, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

-“We deeply regret that it is impossible for us to give you more information than is contained in this letter.
-In the last days before the surrender of Bataan, there were casualties which were not reported to the war department.
-Conceivably, the same is true of the surrender of Corregidor and possibly of other islands of the Philippines.
-The Japanese government has indicated its intentions of conforming to the terms of the Geneva convention with respects to the interchange of information regarding prisoners of war.
-At some future date, this government will receive through Geneva a list of persons who have been taken prisoners of war.
-Until that time the war department cannot give you positive information.
+I deeply regret that it is impossible for me to give you more information than is contained in this letter.
+In the last days before the surrender of Bataan, there were casualties which were not reported to the War Department.
+Conceivably the same is true of the surrender of Corregidor and possibly other islands of the Philippines.
+The Japanese Government has indicated its intention of conforming to the terms of the Geneva Convention with respect to the interchange of information regarding prisoners of war.
+At some future date, this Government will receive through Geneva a list of persons who have been taken prisoners of war.
+Until that time the War Department cannot give you positive information.

-“The war department will consider the persons serving in the Philippine Islands as ‘missing in action’ from the date of the surrender of Corregidor, May 7, 1942, until definite information to the contrary is received.
-It is hoped that the Japanese government will communicate a list of prisoners of war at an early date.
-At this time you will be notified by this office in the event his name (Delmon R. Bushaw) is contained in the list of prisoners of war.
+The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of surrender of Corregidor, May 7, 1942, until definite information to the contrary is received.
+It is to be hoped that the Japanese Government will communicate a list of prisoners of war at an early date.
+At that time you will be notified by this office in the event that his name is contained in the list of prisoners of war.
 In the case of persons known to have been present in the Philippines and who are not reported to be prisoners of war by the Japanese Government, the War Department will continue to carry them as “missing in action” in the absence of information to the contrary, until twelve months have expired.
 At the expiration of twelve months and in the absence of other information the War Department is authorized to make a final determination.

 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known as Camp Panagatian.
 The camp was actually three camps.
 Camp 1 was where the men who were captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
 Camp 3 was where those men captured when Corregidor surrendered were taken and it was later consolidated into Camp 1 on October 30, 1942.

 In July 1942, the family received a second letter.
 The following is an excerpt from it.

 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-At some point, Delmon was selected to go out on what was called the what became known as the Las Pinas Detail arriving at the Pasay School in August 1942.
+At some point, Delmon was selected to go out on what was called what became known as the Las Pinas Detail arriving at the Pasay School in January 1943.
 The POWs on the detail were housed in a school at Pasay School in eighteen rooms.
 Thirty POWs were assigned to a room.
 On the detail, the POWs were used to extend and widen runways for the Japanese Navy at Nichols Airfield.
 The plans for this expansion came from the American Army which had drawn them up before the war.
 The Japanese wanted a runway 500 yards wide and a mile long going through hills and a swamp.

 Unlike the Americans, the Japanese had no plans on using construction equipment.
 Instead, they intended the POWs to do the work with picks, shovels, and wheelbarrows.
 The first POWs arrived at Pasay in August 1942.
 The work was easy until the extension reached the hills.
 When the extension reached the hills, some of which were 80 feet high, the POWs flattened them by hand.
 The Japanese replaced the wheelbarrows with mining cars that two POWs pushed to the swamp and dumped as land-fill.
 As the work became harder and the POWs weaker, less work got done.
-This resulted in the brutality against the POWs to increase.
+This resulted in the brutality against the POWs increasing.